Transfer Application Process

 - official final high school transcript mailed directly from the high school (only required for transfer applicants who have attempted less than 30 semester [45 quarter] hours of course work at previous institutions).

 Transfer applicants who have attempted 12 semester (18 quarter) or more hours (excluding courses designated as remedial or developmental) of course work from a regionally accredited institution must present a cumulative grade point ration of 2.0 on a 4.0 scale.
 (Courses completed for vocational certification will be excluded from consideration for admission and scholarships.)
 Applicants must also earn a 2.0 GPR for the last term of attendance.

 Transfer applicants who have attempted 11 semester (17 quarter) or fewer hours (excluding courses designated as remedial or developmental) will be evaluated on their performance in college, high school GPA, and SAT or ACT scores.
 Emphasis will be placed on grades earned in college courses.

-Transfer applicants must have official transcripts of all college course work (part- or full-time attempted or completed) from every institution attended (whether or not credit was earned or desired) sent directly from the registrar of each institution to the Winthrop University Office of Admissions.
+Transfer applicants must have official transcripts of all college course work (part- or full-time, attempted or completed) from every institution attended (whether or not credit was earned or desired) sent directly from each institution to the Winthrop University Office of Admissions.

-Additional requirements for transfer students from foreign institutions:
+Additional requirements for transfer students with course work completed at foreign institutions:

 - All transfer applicants must be eligible to return to the last institution attended.

-- Standardized test scores are not required for applicants who have been out of high school for five years or longer.
+- Winthrop University reserves the right to request SAT or ACT scores for applicants who have attempted 11 or fewer semester hours of college course work.
+Standardized test scores are not required for applicants who have been out of high school for five years or longer.

-- Course work completed at an institution that does not hold accreditation from the commission on colleges of a regional accreditation agency will be evaluated for transfer credit to Winthrop University on an individual basis.
+- Note that course work completed at an institution that does not hold accreditation from the commission on colleges or higher education of a regional accreditation agency will be evaluated for transfer credit to Winthrop University on an individual basis.